In a hurry? Check out SurveyJunkie. Why? Because you can earn up to $150 if you take one of their surveys.

 - Are you taking advantage of your flex plan at work for pre-tax savings?

 - Save money on prescriptions by avoiding “combo pills.”
-A combo pill combines more than one type of medication.
+A combo pill combines more than one type of medication and generally costs a lot of money.
 For example, Lotrel is a blood pressure medicine that costs $70 a month for generic, but you could get a prescription for the two components (Amlodipine and Benazepril) for $6 each.
+Health care doesn’t have to be as expensive as we make it out to be.

 - Order pet medications online from 1800PetMeds.com.Simply place your order online, and they will contact your vet for the prescription.
 It’s one less errand you’ll have to run this week, and it’s cheaper than buying the medications from your vet.